blakeparkinson/bb-marketing/README.md

 * Make triangles parallax, move in to screen on scroll and try to have them as they appear in the sketch file
 * Adding correct links everywhere
 * Some text seems to be way too close the edge of screen
-* Updated logos (see Sketch Files, would like to have them animate in row by row)
+* Updated logos (see Sketch Files, would like to have them animate in row by row) (done)
 * Exceptional results (see updated copy in Sketch file)

 Resources: